Temple dedicated to Mata Sui

 ---|---|

-Timings | 6:00 AM to 7:00 PM. |
+Timings | The temple is open from 6:00 AM to 7:00 PM. |

-Entry Fee | No entry fee. |
+Entry Fee | There is no entry fee to visit the temple. |

-Required Time | Visitors usually spend around 1-2 hours exploring the temple. |
+Required Time | Visitors typically spend around 1-2 hours at the temple. |

-Restricted Items | Non-vegetarian food and alcoholic beverages are not allowed within the temple premises. |
+Restricted Items | Non-vegetarian food and alcoholic beverages are not allowed in the temple premises. |

 How do you plan for the perfect trip to any destination?